RenatoEsposito1999/Hough-transform-with-CUDA/README.md

 - Download the repository.
 - Through the terminal go to the local folder where the downloaded repository is located.
 - Run the command ' ./compile.sh image.cu out '
-- The program will start automatically, for a new execution it will not be necessary to use the compile.sh file but simply execute the './out' command
+- The program will start automatically, for a new execution it will not be necessary to use the compile.sh file but simply execute the './out' command.

--
-**N.B**: to run the software a local installation of OpenCV and OpenCV for cuda is required, therefore an Nvidia graphics card is required.
+**N.B**: _to run the software a local installation of OpenCV and OpenCV for cuda is required, therefore an Nvidia graphics card is required_.
 ## Tools 🛠
 - [Cuda](https://developer.nvidia.com/cuda-toolkit)
 - [C](https://en.wikipedia.org/wiki/C_(programming_language) )